-Groundhopper Guides will offer tickets and/or hospitality packages to Borussia Dortmund, starting (Covid allowing) with the 2021-22 season.
+Groundhopper Guides offers tickets and/or hospitality packages to home games at Borussia Dortmund.
 If you’re interested to find out more, just fill out the form at the bottom of this post, and we’ll be in touch!

 Books About Borussia Dortmund

 Uli Hesse’s book Building the Yellow Wall: The Incredible Rise and Cult Appeal of Borussia Dortmund won the 2019 Telegraph Football Book of the Year Award.